mttcrn/CSE-notes/computer-security-challenges/web-challenges.md

 ```
 {% endcode %}

 As we can see at line 6 the query is directly executed without being sanitized first.
-Thank to this I was able to&#x20;
+Thank to this I was able to

 ## Web2: AI Will Kill Us All